 The incident report form which follows is to be used for any unusual student, faculty, patient injury or event, ex: fall, splinter, medication error, skin pinch by equipment, puncture wound, cut, fainting, seizure activity, etc. that occurs while in a nursing class, during laboratory practice, or at any clinical site.
 It should also be used if a student or faculty member experiences the risk of injury from another party during the aforementioned times and places.
-If an incident occurs within an agency and that agency will immediately supply you with a copy of your incident reported on their form, you should attach that form to the ULM form, being sure that all information is included and accurate.
-You should give your immediate faculty/supervisor a copy of this incident report within 24 hours of the event.
+If an incident occurs within an agency, that agency will supply the student with a copy of the incident reported.
+The student should attach that form to the ULM form, being sure that all information is included and accurate.
+Give the immediate faculty/supervisor a copy of this incident report within 24 hours of the event.